robdevops/finbot/README.md

 ```

 ## Running the script
-This has been designed to run from AWS Lambda, but you can run it on a normal Python environment with `python3 sharesight_trades.py`
+The script has been designed to run from AWS Lambda, but you can run it on a normal Python environment with `python3 sharesight-bot.py`

 To prepare zip for upload to Lambda:
 ```